ainchu18/jk_clothing/README.md

 ![Search or Explore the site Image](media/search.png)
 16. Contact Us<a name=contact></a>: This is where login users can contact the shop owner/site admin.
 Note: For reasons of unwanted users to unnecessarily contact or send unnecessary message to site owner, this option will only be available to verified users.
 Also, in the future, I want to add a logic where verified users details will be automatically fill the name and email input area.
 ![Contact Us](media/contact-us.png)
 17. Review/rating form<a name=review></a>: This is where login users can post a review/rating about a product.
-Note: In the future, I want to add options for login users to update or delete their reviews.
+Note: Soon, I want to add options for login users to update or delete their reviews but I didnt have time left.
 ![Review](media/review1.png)
 ![Wishlist](media/review2.png)
 18. Wishlist Page<a name=wishlist></a>: This is where login users can ad products to their wishlist, view it and delete if needed.